vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/develop-a-smart-contract.md

 Once deployed and verified, you can interact with your smart contract using libraries like **web3.js** or **ethers.js**.
 Learn how to:

 - Connect to the XRPL EVM Sidechain.
 - Call functions from your deployed contract.
 - Handle responses programmatically or via a frontend.
 Details are provided in [Interact with the Smart Contract](./interact-with-the-smart-contract.md).

----

-## Advanced Development: Optional Cross-Chain Features

-While the XRPL EVM Sidechain works excellently as a standalone blockchain, you can optionally add cross-chain functionality when your dApp requires it.
-Available options include:

-- **Build Cross-Chain dApps:** Enable communication and asset transfers across blockchains when needed.
-- **Utilize Bridge Protocols:** Connect with other EVM and Cosmos chains using various bridge solutions.
-- **Leverage IBC:** Communicate with other Cosmos SDK chains using Inter-Blockchain Communication.

-### Example:

-A decentralized exchange (DEX) built natively on the XRPL EVM Sidechain could optionally integrate with cross-chain bridges to access liquidity from Ethereum, Binance Smart Chain, or Cosmos Hub when additional functionality is desired.

----

-## Development Workflow

-### 1. Write the Smart Contract

-Start by learning Solidity, the language used to write smart contracts.
-Use Remix IDE for simple contracts or Hardhat for more complex projects.
-Ensure your contracts follow best practices for security and efficiency.

-### 2. Deploy the Smart Contract

-Refer to the [Deploy the Smart Contract](./deploy-the-smart-contract.md) page for a step-by-step guide to deploying your smart contract using Remix or Hardhat.
-You’ll:

-- Set up MetaMask to connect to the XRPL EVM.
-- Compile your contract.
-- Deploy the contract on the XRPL EVM network.

-### 3. Verify the Smart Contract

-After deployment, verify your smart contract’s source code on the XRPL EVM Explorer.
-This ensures transparency and allows others to interact with your contract confidently.
-Follow the guide on [Verify the Smart Contract](./verify-the-smart-contract.md).

-### 4. Interact with the Smart Contract

-Once deployed and verified, you can interact with your smart contract using libraries like **web3.js** or **ethers.js**.
-Learn how to:

-- Connect to the XRPL EVM.
-- Call functions from your deployed contract.
-- Handle responses programmatically or via a frontend.
-Details are provided in [Interact with the Smart Contract](./interact-with-the-smart-contract.md).